EliaFantini/ZO-AdaMM-vs-FO-AdaMM-convergence-and-minima-shape-comparison/README.md

 tive Momentum Method for Black-Box Optimization*, Xiangyi Chen et al.

-In particular, we empirically studied this optimizer with simple CNN ranging from 1'400 to more than 2.5 millions parameters on well known classification task of the MNIST dataset.
+In particular, we empirically studied this optimizer with simple CNN ranging from 1'400 to more than 2.5 millions parameters on the well known classification task of the MNIST dataset.

 ## Structure of the repository